US billionaire among seven dead in helicopter crash off Abaco

-A helicopter crash off Grand Cay, Abaco claimed the life of billionaire coal tycoon Chris Cline, his daughter and several of her friends yesterday.
+A helicopter crash off Grand Cay, Abaco claimed the life of billionaire coal tycoon Chris Cline, his daughter and five other people yesterday.

+Mr Cline died a day before his 61st birthday after their helicopter crashed as it was flying back to the United States,

-West Virginia Governor Jim Justice, a close family friend, confirmed the deaths in a tweet on Thursday evening following reports that seven Americans had been found in a submerged helicopter some two miles offshore.
+Close family friend West Virginia Governor Jim Justice confirmed the deaths in a series of tweets yesterday evening following reports that seven Americans had been found in a submerged helicopter some two miles offshore.

+According to police, the helicopter (N32DCC) took off from Big Grand Cay around 2am yesterday, on its way to Florida.

+“The aircraft was reported missing to the Royal Bahamas Police Force at about 2.53pm on Thursday after it did not arrive at the intended destination,” the police statement read.

 Other victims were identified as David Jude, two young adults from Beckley, West Virginia, unidentified friends and an unidentified helicopter mechanic from Florida, according to the Register-Herald, a West Virginia newspaper.